-12.1 Attention is drawn to the Practice Statement: Listing of Cases for Trial in the Patents Court issued by the Judge in Charge of the Patents Court on 7 December 2015 reproduced in Annex D to this Guide.
+12.1 Attention is drawn to the Practice Statement: Listing of Cases for Trial in the Patents Court issued by the Judge in Charge of the Patents Court in February 2022 reproduced in Annex D to this Guide.

-- 12.2 The Chancery Listing Officer is responsible for the listing of all work of the Patents Court.
+12.2 The Chancery Listing Officer is responsible for the listing of all work of the Patents Court.
 The Chancery Listing Officer and his staff are located in the Rolls Building.
 The office is open to the public from 10.00 am to 4.30 pm each day.
-The telephone number is 020 7947 7717 and the fax number is 0870 739 5868. - 12.3 Appointments to fix trials and interim applications are dealt with between 11.00 am and 12.00 noon each working day.
-The applicant should first obtain an appointment from the Chancery Listing Officer and give 3 clear days' notice to all interested parties of the date and time fixed. - 12.4 A party should not seek to list an application or cause the opposing advocate or counsel's clerk to "pencil in" a date for hearing prior to raising with the proposed respondent the subject-matter of the application so that, where possible, agreement may be reached on the subject-matter of the application.
+The telephone number is 020 7947 7717 and the email address is ChanceryJudgesListing@justice.gov.uk.

+12.3 Parties are encouraged to agree dates for trials and interim applications where possible, with reference to the Chancery Listing Office's advertised lead times, and to approach the Court by email with agreed hearing dates.
+If agreement is not possible and an appointment to fix is required then the applicant should first obtain an appointment from the Chancery Listing Officer and give 3 clear days' notice to all interested parties of the date and time fixed.

+12.4 A party should not seek to list an application or cause the opposing advocate or counsel's clerk to "pencil in" a date for hearing prior to raising with the proposed respondent the subject-matter of the application so that, where possible, agreement may be reached on the subject-matter of the application.
 Applicants who fail properly to consult with the respondents prior to listing an application may be met with an adverse costs order.